Garendon Abbey: History

 Garendon was founded by Robert de Beaumont, 2nd Earl of Leicester, in 1133, and was probably a daughter house of Waverley Abbey in Surrey.
 Garendon was one of a number of religious establishments founded or patronised by Robert.
 He endowed the abbey with 690 acres of land in Garendon, a Burgage tenement in Leicester and land at Dishley, Shepshed and Ringolthorpe.

+Ranulf le Meschin, 3rd Earl of Chester (d.
+1129), gave the abbey the right to graze all their livestock in Barrow upon Soar, the deer park excepted.
+He also confirmed the gifts made to Garendon in Holywell Hall (“Haliwellhawe”) by Robert de Jorz, William de Jorz, and Thomas le Despenser.
+He is further believed to have been the donor of ten bovates in Burton on the Wolds, Leicestershire, of the fee of Asketil de Berges.
+Later, his descendant Hugh Despenser is known to have donated three virgates to Garendon.

 Within a century of foundation, the abbey gained lands at Burton on the Wolds, Eastwell, Ibstock, Stanton under Bardon and Welby, all in Leicestershire; land at Costock, Nottinghamshire; and at Heathcote, Derbyshire.
 Monastic granges were then developed near the abbey, and at Burton on the Wolds, Dishley, Goadby, Ibstock, Ringolthorpe, Stanton Under Bardon and Welby in Leicestershire; at Costock and Rempstone, Nottinghamshire; and in the Peak District, in Derbyshire.
 Through these granges the abbey conducted sheep farming "on a considerable scale".

 The abbey also gained two daughter houses, Biddlesden Abbey in Buckinghamshire, and Bordesley Abbey in Worcestershire.

 By the end of the 13th century, the abbey had fallen on hard times, acquiring debts of £120.In 1295 King Edward I had appointed a "special keeper" to administer the abbey's finance and deal with its debt problems.

 Despite the abbey's large endowments, its finances seem never to have recovered.
 In 1535 the abbey was recorded as having an annual income of £100.
 18s.
 10½d, and that "the large old monastery was partly ruinous".
 It was dissolved under Henry VIII, though not for charitable reasons, along with the smaller monasteries (those with annual incomes of under £200) in 1536, with the abbot being granted a pension of £30 a year.